brazilian-utils/brutils-python/CONTRIBUTING_EN.md

 # Contributing

-Obrigada por disponibilizar seu tempo Thanks for taking the time to contribute! 🙇‍♀️🙇‍♂️ Every little bit of help counts!
+Thanks for taking the time to contribute! 🙇‍♀️🙇‍♂️ Every little bit of help counts!

 ## Installation
 ### Requirements